 Please note: it is not possible to view existing leads from your ads campaigns in HubSpot.
 Only new leads created once you have connected your ads account will appear in your ads tool in HubSpot.

-What is considered a "conversion" or "lead"?
+What is considered a "conversion" or "new contact"?

-In HubSpot: A lead in the HubSpot ads tool is generated when a new contact submits a form on a page with the HubSpot tracking code installed and can be attributed back to your ad campaign.
+In HubSpot: A new contact in the HubSpot ads tool is generated when a new contact submits a form on a page with the HubSpot tracking code installed and can be attributed back to your ad campaign.
 Existing contacts in HubSpot who fill out your form will not appear as leads for your ad in HubSpot.
 Read more about how HubSpot calculates leads and customers in the ads tool here.